rajasegar-c/freshworks-mfe-application/README.md

 Now follow the steps above for "One module at a time" for each of the modules you wish to work on.

-## Adapting for your organization

-Feel free to fork and modify any files you would like when doing a proof of concept for your organization.
-When it's time to actually create / adapt your organization's projects, consider using [create-single-spa](https://single-spa.js.org/docs/create-single-spa) instead of forking this repository.